 - Vehicle restrictions (lower-powered vehicles, no HGVs)

-- Supervised the initial period (experienced driver accompaniment)
+- Supervised initial period

 - Restricted operating areas (local only, no motorways initially)